econia-labs/econia-v5/doc/architecture-specification.md

 1. The B+ tree `SHALL` track its height at the root node, for ease of eviction monitoring, though insertion and lookup mechanics `MAY` be able to track height on the fly.
-1. Each inner node in the B+ tree `SHALL` implement an AVL tree.
+1. Each inner node in the B+ tree `SHALL` implement a doubly linked list.
-1. Each leaf node in the B+ tree `SHALL` implement a doubly linked list or red-black tree, for fast modifications.
+1. Each leaf node in the B+ tree `SHALL` implement a doubly linked list.
-1. The B+ tree `SHALL` use hard-coded order for inner and leaf nodes, optimized for gas costs.
+1. The B+ tree `SHALL` accept inner and leaf node orders configured during initialization, optimized for gas costs.
-1. The custom data structure `SHALL` be named `avl_plus_queue`.

 ### Extensions